 - Everything is always working out for me!

-Eventually it does.
-It sometimes takes a while to see it, but if you hold your optimism you’ll see an outcome better than you ever dreamt possible.
-I had been through divorce, health issues, autism, and bankruptcy, and each experience worked its way out in beautiful ways….either by a physical and monetary improvement or simply by finding other ways to view the beauty within it.
+Eventually, it does.
+It sometimes takes a while to see it, but if you hold your optimism you’ll see an outcome better than you ever dreamed possible.
+I had been through a divorce, health issues, autism, and bankruptcy, and each experience worked its way out in beautiful ways….either by a physical and monetary improvement or simply by finding other ways to view the beauty within it.

 My belief was, without doubt, that life was going to be great again.
 That I would love again.
 Marry again.
 Find a job I loved.
 Have financial security.
 Go through a day without crying, but I was far from there and that pissed me off.
 I wanted to fast forward to when it didn’t hurt, but was trapped in a stack full of thank you cards to write, and trying to figure out where John kept the light bulbs.